NVIDIA-Merlin/Merlin/examples/PoC/README.md

 ## Running the Example Notebooks

 You can run the example notebooks by [installing NVTabular](https://github.com/NVIDIA/NVTabular#installation) and other required libraries.
-Alternatively, Docker conatiners are available on http://ngc.nvidia.com/catalog/containers/ with pre-installed versions.
+Alternatively, Docker containers are available on http://ngc.nvidia.com/catalog/containers/ with pre-installed versions.
 For the PoC example notebooks we used `merlin-tensorflow-inference:nightly` container.

 - merlin-tensorflow-inference contains NVTabular with TensorFlow and Triton Inference support